abdelhak-k/OuedKniss-Scraper/README.md

 - **Customizing Data Fields (specific portion of features)**:
 1. Add your new mode to `TYPE` options in `settings.py`
 2. Create corresponding processing logic in `process.py` and `utils.py`
-3. Create DataProcessor, CSVManager classes and create a new get_payload_post query in utils; just unwanted things from get_payload_post_all and fix DataProcessor and CSVManager accordingly
+3. Create DataProcessor, CSVManager classes and create a new get_payload_post query in utils; just remove unwanted things from get_payload_post_all and fix DataProcessor and CSVManager accordingly
 4. Update the field definitions accordingly